jeffknupp/blog/content/2012-02-14-profiling-django-applications.md

 but it's often the result of changes made without performance in mind.

-In the begining, this is actually a good thing: __focus on making it work first, then focus on making it fast__.
+In the beginning, this is actually a good thing: __focus on making it work first, then focus on making it fast__.
 Of course, you don't want to code yourself into a corner by writing code that "works" but does so in a way that it will _never_ be fast.
 Instead, you want to